wor/wor.github.com/_posts/2013-7-26-start-bash-and-terminal-program.markdown

 \<some path\>", "ls" and "exec bash".
 The "exec bash" command is needed to stop the parent bash from exiting immediately after "ls" command has finished.

-This is basically the answer this question:
+This is basically the answer to this question:
 [bash-execute-command-given-in-commandline-and-dont-exit][superuser-bash].
 The
 problem with this is that if one wants to start e.g. vim like this: